 Choosing the Best Breeds for Guide Dogs: A Comprehensive Overview

-Jul 31,2024 | puaintapets
+Oct 14,2024 | puaintapets

-What Is a Guide Dog
+What Is a Guide Dog?

 Guide dogs play a crucial role in the lives of many visually impaired individuals, offering independence, safety, and companionship.
 They are professionally trained working dogs that are primarily used to help the visually impaired travel safely.
 They are able to guide their owners to avoid obstacles, find destinations, cross roads, and more.
 Guide dog training usually begins at puppyhood and includes socialization training, basic skills training and advanced guide skills training.

-What Do Guide Dogs Do
+What Do Guide Dogs Do?

 The primary roles of guide dogs include: